‘Tis the season for… porch pirates

 Written by Robert D. Sollars

-It doesn’t matter what you decide to call them, hooligans, thieves, scoundrels, ner’do wells, or rapscallions.
+Hooligans, thieves, scoundrels, ner’do wells, or rapscallions.
 Nor does it matter that they broke your heart, or the heart of a child, to steal your packages.
-The only fact that really matters is that they did, and probably never will be caught for the crime.
+The only fact that does really matter is that they did, and probably never will be caught for the crime.
 They are Dr. Seuss’ personification of the Grinch because they will steal those one-of-a-kind packages meant for someone special…adult, child, or pet.

-Santa Claus, this time of year, is played by FedEx, UPS, USPS, and Amazon.
+Santa Claus, this time of year, is played by FedEx, UPS, USPS, Amazon, and countless other delivery services.
 Untold millions of packages will be delivered by them and soon they will be joined by drone deliveries covering skies and porches everywhere.
-The estimates go as high as 3 billion packages being delivered before Christmas Eve, and the USPS still delivering on Christmas if necessary.
+The estimates go as high as four (4) billion packages being delivered before Christmas Eve, and the USPS still delivering on Christmas if necessary and paid for.

-Imagine the look of utter disappointment, instead of joy & delight, on the face of that special someone, when on Christmas morning when that special gift they envisioned isn’t there, all because some porch pirate stole the gift, not to mention the enjoyment from them receiving it.
+Imagine the look of utter disappointment, instead of joy & delight, on the face of that special someone, significant other, or child, when on Christmas morning that special gift they envisioned isn’t there, all because some porch pirate stole the gift, not to mention the theft of their enjoyment from them receiving it.

 Worse still, is if a thief breaks your windows and requisitions those special one-of-a-kind gifts right out of your home from under the tree!
 This will generally occur the week, albeit weekends are worse, immediately prior to Christmas.
 And why do these miscreants do this?
 It’s usually fairly simple to explain.